RandomMohit/RL-in-Trading/week1/README.md

 - [W3Schools Python Tutorial](https://www.w3schools.com/python/)
 - [Python Basics Playlist](https://youtube.com/playlist?list=PLzMcBGfZo4-mFu00qxl0a67RhjjZj3jXm&feature=shared)

+  I believe many of you have some background in programming (CS101) and even if you don't chill out and try to make python your first language.
+  You can try coding simple things like sum of an array, sorting arrays, letter frequencies in strings in python.
+To those who already know some other language try doing the same problems in python.For others, I have added a list of basic coding probelms in the file pythonpractice.py.
+These are not compulsory.
 ## NumPy Basics

 NumPy (Numerical Python) is a fundamental library for linear algebra in Python.
 It plays a crucial role in AI/ML and data science by enabling efficient mathematical and logical operations on arrays.
 Explore NumPy through the following resources: